Tia Health gets over $24 million to build a network of holistic health clinics and virtual services for women – TechCrunch

 The company did just hire a head of research — an expert in reproductive genomics, which Witte said was to start to understand how the company can build out proof points around how Tia’s care model can improve outcomes.

 Tia will reopen its brick-and-mortar clinic in New York on June 1 and will be expanding to new locations over the course of the year.
-That expansion may involve partnerships with corporations or existing health care providers, the company said.
+That expansion may involve partnerships with corporations or existing healthcare providers, the company said.

 “By partnering with leading health systems, employers, and provider networks to scale our Connected Care Platform, and open new physical and digital Tia doors, we can make ‘the Tia Way’ the new standard of care for women and providers everywhere,” Tia said in a statement.